 Shown below is a brief summary of the Master of Theology and Doctoral Programs offered by the Theological Seminary at AIIAS.
-Please consult the appropriate bulletin section for more detailed information regarding admissions requirements, transfer of credits, prerequisites, and language requirements.
+Please consult the appropriate bulletin section for more detailed information regarding admissions requirements, credit by transfer, prerequisites, and language requirements.